Welcome to the Oasis of African Safaris

 Kruger National Park is one of the largest wildlife preserves in the world, and it is truly wild.
 It is true bush!

 Another consideration for the national parks and reserves is that they are much less expensive.
-Mala Mala and the hundreds of other small private reserves often charge over $1000 per day per person.
-A place like Kruger is about one third the cost.
+Mala Mala and the hundreds of other small private reserves often charge up to $1500 per day per person.
+A place like Kruger is about one fourth the cost.

 Hey, just write to me and tell me what you need.